leblancfg/leblancfg.github.io/content/pages/about.md

 title: About
 slug: about

-I’m interested in data, Earth Observation, statistical learning, evolution, biological and theoretical physics, neural networks, food science, and more specifically looking to further explore geospatial analysis, generative algorithms, and adaptive learning.
+I’m interested in data, Earth Observation, statistical learning, evolution, biological and theoretical physics, neural networks, food science, and more specifically looking to further explore geospatial analysis, decision support, and adaptive learning.

 I am currently employed at Treasury Board of Canada Secretariat as a Data Scientist.
 I previously worked for the Canadian Space Agency, Environment and Climate Change Canada, and Transport Canada.
 Before that, I spent many years playing music and tending bar.
 I have a B.Sc. in Geology, with most senior-level credits in Physics.
 I am currently pursuing the Data Science postgraduate certificate from UC Irvine Extension.